fernandagil/ms4-plants-shop/README.md

   - `python3 manage.py loaddata products`
   Remember to add *categories* before adding *products*

-7. Create a superuser to acces to the admin environment
+7. Create a superuser to access to the admin environment
   - `python3 manage.py createsuperuser`
   - Enter your username, email and password

 8. To run the app: open your terminal window in your IDE and type: `python3 manage.py runserver`

-9. To acces the admin environment, you can add `/admin` at the end of your url and log in with the superuser
+9. To access the admin environment, you can add `/admin` at the end of your url and log in with the superuser

 ---